 In accordance with FAR 52.301, Solicitation Provisions and Contract Clauses (Matrix), the OASIS SB master contracts cannot predetermine all the contract provisions/clauses for future individual task orders.

-Representation and Certification Provisions from the OASIS SB master contracts automatically flow down to all OASIS SB task orders.

-All "Applicable" and "Required" provisions/clauses set forth in FAR 52.301 automatically flow down to all OASIS SB task orders based on their specific contract type (e.g. cost, fixed price, etc.), statement of work, competition requirements, commercial or not commercial, and dollar value as of the date the task order solicitation is issued.
-(Note: Any Applicable and/or Required provisions/clauses that require fill-in information must be provided by the OCO in full text).
+However, all Applicable and Required provisions/clauses set forth in FAR 52.301 automatically flow down to all OASIS SB task orders, based on their specific contract type (e.g. cost, fixed price etc), statement of work, competition requirements, commercial or not commercial, and dollar value as of the date the task order solicitation is issued.

-The OCO must identify any "Optional" provisions/clauses set forth in FAR 52.301 and/or any of the ordering agency's "Supplemental" provisions/clauses for each individual task order solicitation and subsequent award.
-(Note: For Optional and/or agency Supplemental provisions/clauses, the OCO must provide the Provision/Clause Number, Title, Date, and fill-in information (if any), as of the date the task order solicitation is issued)
+However, the OCO must identify in the task order solicitation whether FAR Part 12 commercial clauses/provisions apply or not apply.
+Furthermore, the OCO must identify any Optional, and/or Agency-Specific provisions/clauses for each individual task order solicitation and subsequent award.
+For Optional and/or Agency-Specific provisions/clauses, the OCO must provide the provision/clause Number, Title.
+Date, and fill-in information (if any), as of the date the task order solicitation is issued.